Baggio17/Azure-Data-Engineering-E2E-ADF-ADB-UnityCatalog-MedallionArchitecture/README.md

 # Comprehensive Azure Data Engineering Project E2E-ADF-ADB

-End-to-End Azure Data Engineering Project Documentation

-Project Overview

-This project demonstrated the creation of a production-ready, end-to-end data pipeline using Azure's modern data engineering tools and techniques.
-Following the Medallion Architecture, the project addressed critical data engineering challenges such as incremental data loading, dimensional modeling (star schema), and handling slowly changing dimensions.
-It incorporated essential elements of data governance, quality checks, and access control to produce a scalable and robust solution.

-Tools and Technologies Used

-Data Sources: GitHub Repository (CSV Files)
+**Business Overview**

+This project showcased the design and implementation of a robust, production-ready data pipeline utilizing Azure’s Medallion Architecture.
+The pipeline integrated a sample dataset of car sales from the Tableau Server Guru website, which was subsequently uploaded to my GitHub repository.
+By leveraging Azure services, the project ensured seamless data ingestion, transformation, and storage, while strictly adhering to contemporary data governance and quality standards.

+**Aim**

+The project aimed to implement a scalable and automated data pipeline to process raw sales data and deliver it as high-quality, analytics-ready data.
+The final deliverable included a robust infrastructure supporting data transformation and visualization, aligned with real-world business needs.

+**Tech Stack**

+Programming: SQL, Python

 Azure Services:

-Azure SQL Database: Storing transactional and dimensional data.

-Azure Data Factory: Orchestrating data pipelines for automated ETL.

-Azure Data Lake: Providing the foundation for the Medallion Architecture.

-Azure Databricks: Performing data transformation and advanced analytics.

-Unity Catalog: Managing data governance and access control.

-File Formats: CSV, Parquet, and Delta for efficient processing.

-Automation Features: Stored Procedures, Lookup Activities, and Scheduled Triggers.

-Project Workflow

-1. Environment Setup

-Azure Account Creation:

-A free Azure account was created with $200 credits to build the project resources.

-All resources were grouped under a single Resource Group for organized management.

-Resource Configuration:

-Azure Data Lake: Configured with a hierarchical namespace for data storage.

-Azure SQL Database: Established as the source and target for data ingestion.

-Firewall Rules: Configured to allow access from Azure services.

-3. Data Ingestion

-Source Data:

-Sales data in CSV format was sourced from a GitHub repository.

-The data was divided into initial and incremental batches.

-Initial Load:

-Azure Data Factory was used to transfer data from GitHub to Azure SQL Database.

-A Copy Activity was configured with dynamic datasets to enable flexibility and reusability.

-5. Medallion Architecture Implementation

-Bronze Layer:

-Raw data was loaded into the Azure Data Lake.

-This layer stored untransformed data for traceability.

-Silver Layer:

-Data was cleaned and transformed into a more usable format.

-Columns were standardized, and null values were handled.

-Gold Layer:

-Aggregated data was stored in a star schema structure.

-Fact and dimension tables were created for analytical purposes.

-7. Incremental Data Loading

-Watermark Table:

-A watermark table was created in Azure SQL Database to track the last processed date.

-Incremental Pipeline:

-The pipeline dynamically fetched only new or updated records.

-A Lookup Activity retrieved the last processed date from the watermark table.

-A Stored Procedure Activity updated the watermark table after each successful run.

-Automation:

-Scheduled triggers ensured the pipeline ran daily without manual intervention.

-9. Data Transformation

-Dimensional Modeling:

-Data was split into fact and dimension tables for analytical efficiency.

-Surrogate keys were generated, and Slowly Changing Dimensions (SCD Type 1) were handled.

-File Format Optimization:

-Data was converted to Parquet and Delta formats for improved performance.

-Delta Table Features:

-Features like versioning and time travel were implemented to enhance data management.

-11. Data Governance and Access Control

-Unity Catalog:

-Enforced governance policies to manage data access.

-Role-based access controls ensured security compliance.

-Data Quality Checks:

-Validation steps were incorporated to ensure data integrity at every stage.

-13. Visualization

-Power BI Integration:

-Connected the Gold Layer data to Power BI for creating interactive dashboards.

-Enabled business users to visualize insights and trends from the sales data.

-Azure Data Factory Pipelines

-Pipeline 1: Initial Load Pipeline

-Objective: Transfer all historical data from the GitHub repository to Azure SQL Database.

-Configuration:

-Linked Services:

-Connected the pipeline to GitHub (source) and Azure SQL Database (destination).

-Copy Activity:

-Dynamically mapped source data to the target schema.

-Outcome:

-Successfully loaded all historical data into the database.

-Pipeline 2: Incremental Load Pipeline

-Objective: Process only new or updated data after the initial load.

-Configuration:

-Dynamic Parameters:

-Start and end dates were passed as parameters for flexible pipeline runs.

-Stored Procedures:

-Updated the watermark table with the latest processed date.

-Automation:

-Scheduled triggers ensured the pipeline executed daily without intervention.

-Outcome:

-Seamless incremental updates maintained database consistency.

-Project Outcomes

-Comprehensive Data Pipeline:

-Delivered a robust, production-ready solution with minimal manual intervention.

-Proficiency with Azure Tools:

-Demonstrated expertise in Azure Data Factory, SQL Database, and Databricks.

-Scalable Architecture:

-Built a pipeline that adhered to the Medallion Architecture, ensuring modularity and scalability.

-Analytical Readiness:

-Structured data into a star schema, enabling efficient analytics and reporting.

-Showcasing Job Readiness

-Real-World Skills:

-Tackled real-world scenarios such as incremental data loading, data governance, and dimensional modeling.

-Scalable Solutions:

-Designed pipelines suitable for production environments, demonstrating attention to scalability and automation.

-Modern Tools:

-Leveraged industry-standard tools like Delta Lake, Unity Catalog, and Databricks for advanced data engineering tasks.

-Outcome-Oriented:

-Delivered actionable insights by integrating the pipeline with Power BI for business visualization.

-This project underscores my ability to independently design and execute complex data engineering workflows, making me job-ready for challenging roles in the industry.
+Azure SQL Database: Data storage and processing

+Azure Data Factory: Orchestration and automation of ETL workflows

+Azure Data Lake Storage Gen2: Organized data storage using the Medallion Architecture

+Azure Databricks: Advanced data processing and dimensional modeling

+Unity Catalog: Data governance and access control

+Power BI: Visualization and reporting

+File Formats: CSV, Parquet, and Delta

+**Data Description**

+The dataset comprised sales data extracted from my GitHub repository, containing multiple attributes:

+Branch ID, Dealer ID, Model ID: Identifiers for organizational hierarchies Revenue, Units Sold: Business metrics
+Date ID: A unique identifier for transactional timestamps

+**Approach**

+**1. Environment Setup:**

+Set up a Resource Group in my Azure account for organizing all project resources.

+Configured Azure Data Lake Storage Gen2 with hierarchical namespace for optimal data management.

+Established an Azure SQL Database as the central storage and processing hub, secured with appropriate firewall rules.

+**2. Data Ingestion**

+Extracted sales data from my GitHub repository.

+Loaded the data into Azure SQL Database using Azure Data Factory’s Copy Activity.

+Ensured flexibility in the data pipeline by utilizing dynamic datasets and parameterized configurations.

+**3. Medallion Architecture Implementation**

+Bronze Layer: Raw data stored as-is for traceability.

+Silver Layer: Transformed and cleaned data ready for analysis.

+Gold Layer: Aggregated data structured into a star schema for efficient querying.

+**4. Incremental Data Loading**

+Watermark Table: Maintained in Azure SQL Database to track the last processed date for incremental updates.

+**Pipeline Logic:**

+Created a Lookup Activity to retrieve the last processed date.

+Used parameterized SQL queries to fetch only new or updated records.

+Updated the watermark table dynamically after successful pipeline runs.

+**5. Data Transformation**

+Split data into fact and dimension tables using Azure Databricks.

+Implemented Slowly Changing Dimensions (SCD Type 1) to manage updates efficiently.

+Converted data to Parquet and Delta formats for optimized storage and querying.

+**6. Data Governance and Access Control**

+Utilized Unity Catalog for managing data governance policies and role-based access control.

+Incorporated data validation and audit mechanisms to ensure data integrity.

+**10. Visualization**

+Integrated the Gold Layer data with Power BI to create dashboards and visualizations.

+Delivered insights into key metrics such as sales trends and revenue performance.

+**Key Takeaways**

+Mastered tools like Azure Data Factory, SQL Database, and Databricks.

+Production-Ready Pipelines:

+Designed automated pipelines to minimize manual intervention and ensure scalability.

+Dimensional Modeling Expertise:

+Implemented a star schema and handled slowly changing dimensions effectively.

+This project underscores my ability to independently design and implement scalable data engineering workflows, proving my readiness for dynamic and challenging roles in the industry.